ahmadshaugi81/f5-cis-and-nginx-kic-demo/nginx-kic-use-cases/README.md

     kubectl apply -f nic-vs-cafe-adv-routing.yaml
     ```

 5. Create **test.sh** file on server that will simulate request from client on **traffic splitting** scenario.
 This shell script will generate traffic to _https://cafe.f5demo.io/split_, then it will print the results.
-Make sure that cafe.f5demo.io was can be reached from clients simulator (ex: creating /etc/hosts configuration), or modify the script as needed.
+Make sure that cafe.f5demo.io can be reached from client simulator server (ex: creating /etc/hosts configuration), or modify the script as needed.

     ```
     #!/bin/bash